Open Source Intelligence

 • Domain Monitoring: Tracking CT logs to identify newly issued SSL/TLS certificates that could indicate potential phishing sites or domain spoofing.

-• Certificate Analysis: Analyzing CT logs to detect suspicious certificate issuance and misconfiguration.
+• Certificate Analysis: Analyzing CT logs to detect suspicious certificates issued.

-• Specialized Tools: Using tools designed to scrape and analyze dark web content for illicit activities and threat intelligence.
+• Specialized Tools: Using tools designed to scrape and analyze breached data to outsource the data collection.

 • WHOIS Lookup: Performing WHOIS lookups to gather information about domain registration details and ownership.